A Novel Loss Function for Deep Learning Based Daily Stock Trading System

-Tables \ref{tab:compare_05-10} and \ref{tab:compare_19-24} present the performance metrics of various strategies that select the top 10 stocks during the periods 2005-2010 and 2019-2024, respectively.
+Tables \ref{tab:compare_05-10} and \ref{tab:compare_19-24} present some performance metrics of all strategies that select the top 10 stocks during the periods 2005-2010 and 2019-2024, respectively.
 The key metrics include $t$-value, $p$-value, Maximum Drawdown (MD), Maximum Drawdown Duration (MDD), and annual return with SR for reference.

 We perform $t$-tests on each model's return against the equal-weighted market benchmark.
 A higher $t$-value and a lower $p$-value indicate greater statistical significance of returns. \citet{chen2021open} conducts statistical analysis of past cross-sectional asset pricing methods using a massive number of characteristics and regards $t$-stats greater than 1.96 as a key indicator of statistical significance.
 We follow the same standard and bold the statistically significant $t$ and $p$-values in Tables \ref{tab:compare_05-10} and \ref{tab:compare_19-24}.
 Notably, the CNN model with the new loss function in 2019-2024 has a $t$-value of 2.29 and a $p$-value of 0.022, suggesting strong statistical significance.
 In contrast, other strategies in 2019-2024 are far from having statistically significant performance.
 The strategies in 2005-2010, except for the CNN models with MSE and the new loss, do not demonstrate anything close to statistically significant performance.
 The MSE loss shows statistical significance, and the new loss function comes close.